“Difference held no fear for him. He knew that strangeness was commonplace when you inhabited it.” (152)

 Putuwa: this word captures and reflects their mutual understanding and celebrates their friendship.
 “Just as he did, she knew that something ugly was on its way.
 But she had left him a word he would never forget, and the weight of trust it carried” (257/ 297).
 (He would go on talking with Tagaran and the others.
 He would master the language.
 The day he had written I kaadianed it, without thinking, he had taken a step on a journey he wanted never to end.”
 (270)

 When the men fire, we are aware at first that Rooke is “among them”, although separately defined from their eagerness.
 He is surprised that a “piece of theatre” involves the violent reappropriation of being (266) In many ways it is the language of appeasement, also adopted by Sal Thornhill in The Secret River.
-Initially both Will and Sal wish to find a way to liv
+Initially both Will and Sal wish to find a way to live in harmony.

 The politics of taking a stand